whl1729/note/computer/rust/trpl/10_generic_types_traits_and_lifetimes.md

         - if using self, the function introduced is a method
         - if using any other name, the function introduced is an associated function

+9. By using a trait bound with an impl block that uses generic type parameters, we can implement methods **conditionally** for types that implement the specified traits.

-9. Implementations of a trait on any type that satisfies the trait bounds are called blanket implementations and are extensively used in the Rust standard library.
+10. Implementations of a trait on any type that satisfies the trait bounds are called **blanket implementations** and are extensively used in the Rust standard library.

-10. In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t implement the type which defines the method.
+11. In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t implement the type which defines the method.
 But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
 Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time.
 Doing so improves performance without having to give up the flexibility of generics.

 ### 10.3 Validating References with Lifetimes